 - Our Event Teams place well over 1,000 kitties every year… but, they need the kitties present at events to be able to place them.

 4. Leave a short bio of your kitty at the event – it helps the Event Team as they don't know your kitty themselves.
 If someone is looking for a quiet, playful, talkative kitty… and you have left a bio that says yours is quiet, playful, & talkative – the Team knows exactly which kitty to direct the adopter to.
+When you submit your kitty's bio via the Submit Kitty Ad form, you'll receive an email with a cage card that you can print and cut out.
+It's THAT easy!!

 5. If asked to leave your kitty at one of the PetCo’s/PetSmart's – DO IT!
 This increases your kitty's chance of being adopted BY MORE THAN TEN TIMES!